krzosa/todo_list_webapp/README.md

 1. When working with spring security its important to remember to allow access to webjars, css files, js scripts etc. cause these cause many issues like css not loading
     * Indicators: Site is not working properly when logged out, when you login webapp outputs contents of blocked css, js... file
+1. Using data.sql sheet in spring is really helpful for debugging.
+1. I should probably force myself to use unit tests more often when debugging.
+Also they seem like a good place to play around with things.
 1. When working with Thymeleaf its important to remember to import thymeleaf tags into the html file.
     * Indicators: Not being able to access model variables in html file in intelij suggestions.
 1. When working with html files its important to have proper meta tags cause not having proper tags causes many unforeseen issues that are hard to debug.
-PHaving a ready template in the future is probably a good idea.
+Having a ready template in the future is probably a good idea.
     * Indicators: Bootstrap layout not working properly on mobile devices.
-1. Using data.sql sheet in spring is really helpful for debugging.